Global Surgery at Columbia

 Today, over 5 billion people lack access to safe and affordable surgical care.
 Our goal at the Columbia Office of Global Surgery is to help narrow this gulf, as a means to reduce health disparities and the global burden of disease.

-Our vision is to provide support for bidirectional clinical exchanges, collaborative research, and resident and faculty education.
+Our vision is to provide support for bidirectional clinical exchanges (including pre- and post-trip guidance), collaborative research (including education tools, research assistance, and help identifying funding sources) and resident and faculty education.

 Sustainable Surgical Care – To promote a systematic approach to surgical care globally through data-driven, sustainable, developmental strategies across surgical sub-specialties.